drilorin/brew_notes/history/brew3.md

 The finished wort: 8,5 litres - still got a lot to learn about the volumes.

 Used alcohol in the air lock - Like Alex does :)

+Fermentation in the air lock stopped 20221114 - 10 days after brew day - will do a gravity reading tomorrow.